jp-quant/jp-quant.github.io/_posts/2020-09-01-fbprophet_bayesian_glm.md

 2. We can formulate complex functions (link functions) with defined priors variables to the observable(s) as **posteriors**, to which such observed values modeled as either a factor of predicted values, or predicted values themselves, *are also defined as a distribution.*

 We will demonstrate these implementations in the upcoming sections.
 The main philosophy behind Bayesian Statistics is that:
-> The observable is the unknown posterior, to which dependent conditionally on the defined priors beliefs, to which such priors are updated to "fit" the observable when new observed d arrive.
+> The observable is the unknown posterior, to which dependent conditionally on the defined priors beliefs, to which such priors are updated to "fit" the observable when new observable data arrive.
-> Simply put, our understanding of the reality we are trying to model is
+> Simply put, our understanding of the reality we are trying to model through time, to predict its future is never static & objective, but rather dynamic & conditional.

 ---
 ## 3. The Mathematics behind FBProphet

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTAwODI1MjEyNCwxMTA2NDYwNDE1LDE3Mz
+eyJoaXN0b3J5IjpbLTY1NTkxMDczNSwxMTA2NDYwNDE1LDE3Mz
 A0Mjc3OTEsMTA5ODk5MzQ0MCwtMTY0MDU1NzgyNSwtOTk1MzU0
 NzQ4LC0xMTM1NzIwNTQwXX0=
 -->